torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

 * memory block alignment.

-If your architecture requires 2GB uniform size and aligned memory blocks, the only capacity Linux is capable of mapping (as of v6.14) would be the capacity from `0x100000000-0x180000000`.
+If your architecture requires 2GB uniform size and aligned memory blocks, the only capacity GNU/Linux is capable of mapping (as of v6.14) would be the capacity from `0x100000000-0x180000000`.
 The remaining capacity will be stranded, as they are not of 2GB aligned length.